 Rancho Del Sueño is a 40 acre conservation and visitation center.
 Feel free to inquire about visiting these unique and fascinating horses, or ask about participating in our equine assisted learning (EAL) or wellness programs.
 Email us at hdc.ranchodelsueno.@gmail.com or give us a call at (559) 868-8681 for further information.

 All contributions are greatly appreciated and will directly fund our conservation program.
 We are a registered 501 (c) 3 non-profit organization.
 All donations are tax-deductible.
-If you wish to make a more substantial contribution, you may use the following Paypal button to enter your own donation amount.

 Thank you for your support.

 Now more than ever we are in need of funding.
 Without sufficient support soon, we will be unable to continue our conservation program and this valuable gene pool will be lost forever.

 "They stand at the dawn of human culture.